One of the oldest fairs in France since 1050

 A true regional economic showcase, the Foire de Béré has an impact on the entire Châteaubriant-Derval intercommunal area (26 municipalities) and beyond.
 Since January 1st, 2025, it has been organized by a Public Industrial and Commercial Establishment (EPIC) chaired by Jean-Luc Marsollier, bringing together municipal elected officials and volunteers from the Foire Committee.
 Local sports associations actively contribute to the event by managing restaurants and bars on site.

-The 976th edition of the Foire de Béré will be held from September 11 to 14, 2026 at the Parc des Expositions de Béré in Châteaubriant.
-The chosen theme for this new edition is "Music and flavors of the world", promising a journey through international musical and gastronomic cultures.
+The 976th edition of the Foire de Béré takes place from Friday, September 11 to Monday, September 14, 2026, at the Parc des Expositions de Béré in Châteaubriant (Loire-Atlantique).
+The chosen theme, « Music and Flavors of the World », invites visitors on a journey through the musical and gastronomic cultures of the globe, with a region highlighted each day: the Americas on Friday, Europe on Saturday, Asia on Sunday, and the Islands on Monday.

 The Foire de Béré takes place at the Parc des Expositions de Béré, 33 rue Amand Franco, 44110 Châteaubriant.